adarmonicteam/adarmonicteam.github.io/index.md

 ### Modelling Topics

 In order to gain a better understanding of what the Trolls were posting about, a neural network was trained to recognize 11 topics that we deemed to be the most dominant based on the most common hashtags.
 This is hence a supervised learning approach.
-These topics include the following:
+These topics include the following (hover with the mouse on each topic description to show the cloud of the most tweeted words in that topic):